 - Parents must remain in the facility while child is signed into our care.

 - There is a strict limit of two hours per day per child to play in Y Time.
-Time does not have to be consecutive.

 - The parent signing in must have a mobile phone with them so they can receive text alerts as needed.